taddison/personal-site/README.md

 - https://www.11ty.dev/docs/quicktips/not-found/
 - Redirect archive to the post index
 - Tidy up functions so they can actually be tested, see https://github.com/11ty/eleventy-base-blog/blob/87c7dd40efc278717d09de219d33ff4a6c4315a8/.eleventy.js
+- generate a default share image when one is not present

 Outstanding: